nvikberg/Mobilt_java23_Nikolina_Vikberg_API_intergration_v4/README.md

 # API App
-## API App created in Android Studio written with Kotlin, using activitiy and fragments
+## API App created in Android Studio written with Kotlin, using activity and fragments
 ### By Nikolina Vikberg, Grit Academy Malmö

 Project Assignment: Create an app that uses activity and fragment and get a free API from the web in Android Studio